Royal Selangor Golf Club

 The Royal Selangor Golf Club (Kelab Golf di Raja Selangor) is a golf course in Kuala Lumpur, Malaysia.
 Established in 1893, it is one of the oldest golf clubs in Asia.
-The club is open only to members.
+The club is a private membership club and is open only to members.
 Its entrance is located at the intersection of Jalan Raja Chulan and Jalan Tun Razak, the latter of which runs along the length of the club.
-It has two 18-hole championship courses, the Old Course and the New Course, and a 9-hole course.
+It has two 18-hole championship courses, the Old Course and the New Course, and a 9-hole course, which is known as the Sulaiman Course.
+It also has a 25-meter swimming pool and complexes for badminton, pickleball and tennis.